ama176/Synaptix/welcome.md

-# Welcome
+# Welcome to Synaptix

-Welcome to Synaptix – the next-gen Play-to-Earn hub on the Solana blockchain.
+The Play-to-Earn Gaming Hub on Solana.